cullenjett/quickbase_record/README.md

   * **#delete**
     - Delete the corresponding record in QuickBase
-    - It returns the object's ID if successful or `false` if unsuccessful
+    - It returns the object if successful or `false` if unsuccessful
     ```
       @post = Post.find(1)
       @post.delete
     ```

   * **#update_attributes(attributes_hash)**
-    - ** IMPORTANT: Updates *and* saves the object with the new attributes**
+    - **IMPORTANT: Updates *and* saves the object with the new attributes**
+    - Only sends the passed in attributes as arguments to API_AddRecord or API_EditRecord (depending on whether the object has an ID or not)
     - Returns the object
     ```
       @post = Post.where(author: 'Cullen Jett').first